TAXES IN BANKRUPTCY IN

 Many clients want to know if tax debt is dischargeable; it often is.
 The question is, which taxes can be discharged and which can't.
 The most important variable is the date of the tax involved.

-GREGORY AND SURROUNDING AREAS
+HAMBURG AND SURROUNDING AREAS

 Conditions for Taxes to Be Dischargeable